 Looking at a hardware-challenging situation such as Night photography, the correlation is very pronounced, just as one would expect.
 It is logical that better camera lenses and sensors would yield visibly better results here.

 With this algorithm, we can provide consumers with unmatched mobile camera hardware guidance that will help people choose the best mobile camera experience for their money and/or save a lot of time during their initial phone research.

 However, it is important to keep in mind that a hardware store, isn’t as reliable as an image-analysis score because software image processing also plays a large role in building the final photo.
-That’s why we created the Uber-G Camera IQ score.
+That’s why we created the Uber IQ Camera score.

 Keep an eye out for new scores!